History of the Collingwood Football Club: 2001

 Swamped by such negative tactics, the Magpies could never drag themselves out of the mire, the match memorable only for Paul Williams’ return to face his old side, Buckley's hamstring injury and Molloy's spectacular launch over Swan fullback Andrew Dunkley.
 Sadly, for Molloy, the mark was not paid because of an indiscretion by Rocca, robbing Molloy of one mark of 2001.

 Two thumping victories over Melbourne and the lowly West Coast followed, with the club now well placed for improved things, only to be struck down by their famed slump not long after.
 With Buckley back in toe, he led the side to a gritty two point triumph over Adelaide at Football Park, winning 38 possessions in a virtuoso performance.

 Times quickly changed, with Geelong, Brisbane and then Hawthorn all steamrolling the young, tiring Magpies, dragging them back into the pack.
 With September not far away, there was little room for error.

 The team suffered a fright in their encounter with the winless Dockers in round 17 at Subiaco Oval, before a loss to the Tigers under lights, a night which saw the side score only six goals (three to Nick Davis), all but put the kibosh on the team's finals aspirations.

-A thrashing of the Western Bulldogs, led by Buckley, Fraser and four Leon Davis goals, kept their heads above water for the time being, before they were shoved under by Essendon under lights.
-Despite the loss, the team recounted themselves, Rocca leading the way with six goals, before the Bombers crept away late.
-The Pies victory push was stalled when Molloy looked to clean up Bomber wingman Mark Mercuri, but decapitated teammate Tarkyn Lockyer, concussion sidelining the likeable West Australian for the remaining two matches.
+A thrashing of the Western Bulldogs, led by Buckley, Fraser and four Leon Davis goals, kept their heads above water for the time being before Essendon shoved under them under lights.
+Despite the loss, the team recounted themselves, Rocca leading the way with six goals before the Bombers crept away late.
+The Pies' victory push was stalled when Molloy looked to clean up Bomber wingman Mark Mercuri but decapitated teammate Tarkyn Lockyer, concussion sidelining the likeable West Australian for the remaining two matches.

 Carlton decided the hand the club a walloping in round 21, before the team, minus Lonie for the first time that season, a remarkable effort for a debutant, cruised to victory over the Kangaroos at Manuka Oval, Canberra, a win trumpeted as the changing of the guard by many, with the Roos on the slide, and the Magpies on the rise.
 It proved the final match for Brent Tuckey and Andrew Ukovic, while Heath Scotland saved his career with a 21 possession afternoon.

 And so the season was done with Collingwood finishing 9th and narrowly missing out on final action for the first time since 1994.
 It was their highest finish since their most recent September showing.
 Thankfully, it would not be long before they again featured in the game's showpiece.